Daniel-KM/Omeka-S-module-Timeline/README.md

   generally an url, but the viewer supports some other content.
 - Events are automatically sorted.

+#### Knightlab timeline with a file

+The views of the exhibit can be filled with a [spreadsheet formatted as indicated].
+You should set the filename in the input field.
+It can be a locally loaded file via [Easy Admin] or any url.
+The format should be csv or tsv (tab separated values) for now.
+There should not be line jump in any cell for now.

 ### Modifying the block template for Timeline

 Before Omeka S v4.1, copy it in your theme (file `view/common/block-layout/timeline.phtml`).